Pansa del Publico

 Los Angeles State Historic Park

-Pansa del Publico by Eddie Rodolfo Aparicio is both a sculptural object and functional beehive oven inspired by the artist’s Salvadoran roots, the Zanja Madre, and the Ceiba tree.
+Pansa del Publico is a sculptural object and functional beehive oven by artist Eddie Rodolfo Aparicio inspired by his Salvadoran roots, the Zanja Madre, and the Ceiba tree.

 In this work, the artist centers his own family’s history, the strength of collective organization, and a material investigation that draws from the deepest well of indigenous technology to shift the object away from the modernist conception of the supremacy of form as a universal given.
 The sculpture will be activated through collaborations with local partners for baking community events over the run of the project’s installation at the Los Angeles State Historic Park.
 The artist’s aim is to activate public space when so much is in flux and people are in desperate need of connection and healing.